-Hard water minerals deposits are the main reason for rust stains on ceramic sinks and other bathroom fixtures, but rusty galvanized iron water pipes leaking in the sink are also responsible for those nasty and unappealing orange stains.
-The problem isn’t their appearance if they would’ve been removed easily.
-But these stubborn orange stains are incredible difficult to remove.
-However, if you use the right products, rust stains on bathroom fixtures wouldn’t be such a nuisance when it comes to their removal.
+Mineral deposits in hard water are responsible for rust stains on ceramic sinks and other bathroom fixtures, but rusty galvanized iron water pipes leaking under the sink are equally responsible for those nasty and unappealing orange stains.
+Their appearance wouldn’t be a problem if they could be easily removed.
+However, it is extremely difficult to remove these stubborn orange stains.
+With the right products, though, you won’t have such a hard time eliminating rust stains from bathroom fixtures.

-Of course, there are a lot of products on the market that you can use to remove rust stains on ceramic sink easily, but most of them are toxic.
-And if you love green cleaning like I do, you can rely on my natural methods to remove those disgusting orange stains on ceramic bathroom fixtures.
+While there are a number of products on the market that can remove rust stains on ceramic sinks easily, most are toxic.
+If you love green cleaning like I do, you can use my natural methods to remove those disgusting orange stains on ceramic bathroom fixtures.

-First thing first: you’ll have to wet the pumice stick and rub it back and forth over the rust stains on ceramic sink.

-The wet pumice will dissolve to form a paste as you scrub it against the sink.
-Now, rub the paste into the rusted areas with the pumice scouring stick until they are removed.
+First, wet the pumice stick and rub it over the rust stains on the ceramic sink.
+As you scrub the wet pumice against the sink, it will dissolve into a paste.
+The paste can now be rubbed into the rusted areas with the pumice scouring stick until the rust is removed.
 Rinse all of the pumice paste out of the sink.

-The next move is to use white vinegar:
+The next step is to use white vinegar:

-- Rinse out the sink to remove the white vinegar.
+Rinse the sink to remove the white vinegar.

 This method should work, but in case it doesn’t, you should bring on the heavy artillery:

-- Apply the borax solution to the rusted areas of the sink with a clean cloth.
+Use a clean cloth to apply the borax solution to the rusted areas of the sink.

-- Let the borax solution sit for 12 hours in the sink.
-Rinse out the sink with cold water to remove any residue left by the borax solution.
+Let the borax solution sit in the sink for 12 hours.
+Using cold water, rinse the sink to remove any borax residue.